A short history of Livingstone

-Our base is a pleasant 15 minutes from Livingstone's town centre where there is a craft market, coffee shop and modern supermarket.
-A visit to the local produce market is a fascinating experience.
+Our base is close to Livingstone's town centre where there is a craft market, coffee shop

-Our project runs from May to September each year.
-As this is the dry season in Zambia the weather is very pleasant, neither too hot nor too cold.
-Daytime maximum temperatures in May, June and September reach 35C with nighttime temperatures dipping to 15C.
-The cooler months are July and August 25C with night time temperatures dipping to 8C so best to bring extra warm clothes for night time.
+Our project runs from July to August each year.
+As this is the dry cool season in Zambia the weather is very pleasant, neither too hot nor too cold.
+Daytime maximum temperatures in July and August 25C with night time temperatures dipping to 8C so best to bring extra warm clothes for night time.